Beware of Spring Break Hazards

 - Don’t forget the essentials.
 Did you remember to pack your passport?
 Make sure to remember your health essentials (like medications or contraception) and proof of insurance in case of emergencies.

 - Travel in packs.
 Heed your mother’s advice, never go off with strangers.
 It’s best to travel with a partner, even during the day.
 When you need quick cash, consider traveling to the ATM in groups.
 You never know when a theft is lurking about.
+If you have to travel alone here are some great traveling alone tips.

 - A healthy diet.
 When vacationing in warm climates staying hydrated is important.
 So, remember to drink lots of water.
 Also, give the junk food a break.
 In order to stay energized for all your activities it’s important to eat healthy.